pablovglez/S5_2019/Docs/Notas/Install-SimpleLink-CC2640R2-SDK.md

 * Give permissions to file typing in terminal
   - chmod +x requirements.txt

+* Install the requirements in the *.txt file
+  - pip3 install -r requirements.txt
    - If error with windows-curses [windows-curses is not necessary on Python 3.7] comment such line

 * Install virtualenv typing